 3. Corn Wreath

-Colorful Indian corn is easy to find this year, and very festive.
+Colorful Indian corn is easy to find, and very festive.
 Grab a bundle and arrange side by side to create a simple and beautiful wreath.
 Secure with a foam or wire backing, and hang on your front door for a festive welcome to your guests.
+Learn how to make your own corn wreath here.

 4. Pinecone Door Hanging